 A parent who notices these symptoms in their child should act quickly and take them to a doctor.
 The doctor can examine the child and recommend further action, such as going to the emergency room or urgent care.
 If there is apparent respiratory distress, calling 911 is the best course of action.

 Treatment for Dry Drowning

-Always keep an eye on children when they are in a pool, at the beach or in any other body of water.
+Always keep an eye on children when they are in a pool, at the beach, or in any other body of water.
 It’s paramount to ensure that there are safety devices around any private swimming pool.
 If you’re in a public place, make sure that there are lifeguards stationed.
-Swimming lessons are excellent options to prevent dry drowning from occurring as well.
+Swimming lessons are excellent options for preventing dry drowning from occurring as well.